The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch vectors

 Let us now turn to the terms in (**): the linear growth of $d_j$ with respect to $m$ ensures that $h_1'(0)$, as given by \cref{eq:diff2}, behaves as $O(me^{-m\ell_{\alpha}(x)})$.
-By symmetry, so too do all four $h_j'(0)$ terms.
+By symmetry, so do all four $h_j'(0)$ terms.
 This, coupled with the fact that

-means that the dominant term in the (**) summands is of order $O(me^{-m\ell_{\alpha}(x)})$, and this too shrinks to $0$ as $m\to\infty$.
-Therefore, for sufficiently large $m$, $\frac{\epsilon}{2}$ suffices to cover the total negativity of the red summands.
+implies that the dominant term in the (**) summands is of order $O(me^{-m\ell_{\alpha}(x)})$, and this too shrinks to $0$ as $m\to\infty$.
+Therefore, for sufficiently large $m$, $\frac{\epsilon}{2}$ suffices to cover the total negativity of the (**) summands.
 We have therefore shown that for sufficiently large $m$,

 as desired. \end{proof}